val-brandcave/realwired-onboarding/context/features/it-checklist-prd.md

 # IT Readiness Checklist - PRD

 ## Overview
-- Module: 6
+- Module: 7
-- Purpose: Confirm the bank’s IT team has completed essential setup tasks to ensure successful access to YouConnect and email notifications.
+- Purpose: Confirm the bank's IT team has completed essential setup tasks to ensure successful access to YouConnect and email notifications.
 - Entry: `/it-checklist-intro`
 - Config: `/it-checklist`
 - Complete: `/it-checklist/complete`